What causes pectus excavatum?

-Pectus excavatum is caused in about 1% of people diagnosed with a Celiac illness.
-As of 2019, the reasons remain unknown.
+Pectus excavatum occurs in about 1% of people diagnosed with a Celiac illness.
+As of 2020, the causes remain unknown.

-If you're suffering from this disease and you consume foods that contain gluten, then your immune system will respond, hurting your small intestine.
+If you're suffering from this disease and you consume foods that contain gluten, then your immune system will respond, harming your small intestine.

-This disease is hereditary.
-It disturbs every sufferer differently.
+This disease is inherited.
+It affects every sufferer slightly differently.

-Some patients suffer from depression, while others only feel stomach pain and diarrhea.
+Some patients suffer from depression, while others only feel abdomen pain and diarrhea.

 The best treatment of Celiac disease is to consume gluten-free food.

 1% of all Celiac Disease sufferers have pectus excavatum.
 It's an illness that leaves a negative psychological effect on the patient.

 Scoliosis and poor posture are closely connected with pectus excavatum.